connorbrett/tutor-queue/README.md

 ### Server
 1. In the `server` folder, run `python3 -m venv env`, then `source ./env/bin/activate`, and then `pip install -r requirements.txt`.
 This will install all required packages into a virtual environment.
 2. In the `front-end` folder, run `npm i`.

+FAQ
+- You may need to run python manage.py collectstatic --no-input to copy static files for serving in PROD.